paulklemm/regression-heatmap-paper/Cover Letter.md

 As mentioned before, the partition based framework [MP13] must be considered in my opinion. - Another paper that could be cited is the Wrapper approach to feature selection by Kohavi and John [KJ97], to situate the feature assessments of the approach at hand with respect to the categories "filter" vs "wrapper" approaches to feature selection.
 In my opinion, both kinds of approaches are incorporated in the paper at hand, one for the CFS pre-filter, and the other (wrapper) for assessing the explanatory power given a particular regression formula.
 I would find this nice, but it is not a must.

+<i><font color='green'>

+  * We improved the [Related Work] and added the references.
+We did not add [KJ97] due to limited space.

+</i></font>

 *Are the technical results sound?
 Are the methods and techniques described in adequate detail?*

 It is not clear how features are ordered in the plots. - Regarding the semi transparent representation of the current slice in the cube: From the figures/text in the paper, it is not clear how "data points are projected onto the currently selected plane".
 What data points?
 Projected how?
 From the implementation on the web it appeared to me as if the full slice of xy-feature pairs was shown instead of just the half above the diagonal.

 <i><font color='green'>

-  * The paragraph **2D Heat Map Slice Visualization** of Section **5.2 3D Regression Heat Map Visualization** was revised with this criticism in mind.
+  * We solved this problem, the paragraph **2D Heat Map Slice Visualization** of Section **5.2 3D Regression Heat Map Visualization** was revised with this criticism in mind.
 The area below the prism is in fact used to identify the correct position of the current slice.
 The observation of the reviewer regarding the projection is correct and is pointed out in the section.

 </i></font>